danielzagumennyi/draggable-ui/README.md

 ### useDraggable Hook

 The `useDraggable` hook is a custom React hook designed to add draggable functionality to any component.
 It provides an interface to track and manage drag events, including the start, movement, and end of a drag operation.
-This hook abstracts away the complexity of handling pointer events and provides an easy-to-use API for implementing drag-and-drop functionality.

 #### Example